RMacW98/SciFiUI/README.md

 It is the job of the user to take out as much as the planets as possible to accumulate the highest score.

 # What I am most proud of in the assignment
-I am most proud of the removal of planets from the screen as it was the code I had the hardest time with.
+I am most proud of the removal of planets from the screen as it was the code I that I had to work the hardest on.
 Although the code for it was very straight forward I had difficulty trying to work out why the dist() would not work correctly for me.
 After a lot of trouble shooting I worked out it was the translation that was my issue.